FederatedAI/FATE/examples/federatedrec-examples/homo_fm/README.md

 ## Homo Factorization Machine Configuration Usage Guide.

-This section introduces the dsl and conf for usage of uploading dataset and training model of HeteroFM.
+This section introduces the dsl and conf for usage of uploading dataset and training model of HomoFM.

 #### Upload data